kvalle/writings/original-lisp.md

 ### Evaluating `cond`

 The expressions passed as arguments to `cond` are all lists of two elements.
+We evaluate the first element of each of the sublists in turn, until one evaluates to `t`.
+When the first `t` is found, the second element of that list is evaluated and returned.

 ```python
 def cond(exp, env):